-Whether you're seeking relief after a grueling hike or a long day at work, a foot massager may be just the thing you need to add to your self-care routine.
-Here, we've highlighted some of the best options currently on the market.
+So whether you're seeking relief after a grueling hike or a long day at work, a massaging device may be just the thing you need to add to your self-care routine.
+Here, we've highlighted some of the best foot massagers currently on the market.

 1. Best Overall: Snailax Shiatsu Foot Massager

 - Can be used as a back massager, too

 - May be too hard or vigorous for sensitive feet

 This affordable, mat-style foot massage machine fits most feet, is easy to clean and has highly customizable features, allowing you to get the right relief for your feet.
 There are three different levels of massage intensity and two optional heat settings, and its surface can adjust in height, depending on how tall you are or how you're seated.

 An unexpected bonus: When used vertically, the Snailax Shiatsu Foot Massager also works as a lovely back massager.

 Buy it: Amazon.com; Price: $49.99

 2. Best on a Budget: Gaiam Restore Vibrating Foot Roller

 - Can be used anywhere on your body